islasola/mockdoc/apis/examples.md

 ## Import

 Imports data from files stored in a specified object storage bucket.
-Note that the bucket is in the same cloud as the target cluster of the import.
+Note that the bucket should be in the same cloud as the target cluster of the import.

 > 📘 Notes
 >